Resveratrol

 - One systematic review and meta-analysis

-- Resveratrol is a "leading candidate" compound for serving as an adjunct pharmacotherapy for type 2 diabetes
+- resveratrol is a "leading candidate" compound for serving as an adjunct pharmacotherapy for type 2 diabetes

 - There is little evidence for its use as a possible treatment for diabetes [1]